y2q-actionman/cl-libnuma/README.md

 # Abstract

-cl-libnuma is a binding for numa(3) interface based on cffi.
+cl-libnuma is a set of CFFI bindings for numa(3).

 (More details are coming soon..)